 Overview of Risk Management at Clark

-- To report an accident involving a Clark-owned vehicle, complete an Automobile Accident Information Form and forward it to the business manager.
+- To report an accident involving a Clark-owned vehicle, complete an Automobile Accident Information Form and forward it to the Safety and Risk Management Office.
 Blank forms should be kept in the vehicle’s glove box and used to gather the appropriate information in the event of an accident.
 If the accident results in an injury or vehicle damage in excess of $1,000 a Commonwealth of Massachusetts Motor Vehicle Crash Operator Report form should also be completed.

 - On-the-job accidents resulting in an injury, no matter how minor, must be reported to the Human Resources Department at 508-793-7294.
 Please also see the Worker’s Compensation section below.
 On-the-job accidents that don’t result in any injury should be reported to the appropriate supervisor.

-- Any other accidents should be reported to the Business Manager.
+- Any other accidents should be reported to the Safety and Risk Management Office.

 Certificates of Insurance

 A certificate of insurance is provided by Clark’s insurance company upon request to provide evidence of Clark’s insurance coverage.
-To request a certificate of insurance, please contact the Business Manager.
-To expedite the issuance of the certificate, please provide the name and address of the company requesting the certificate.
+To request a certificate of insurance, please contact the Safety and Risk Management Office.
+To expedite the issuance of the certificate, please provide the name and address of the company requesting the certificate and any specific requirements.
+If you have the previous year’s Certificate of Insurance, please forward that as well.
 Please plan ahead and allow three business days for the certificate request to be processed.

 Driver Policy and Vehicle Insurance

 The University’s insurance provides for both liability and physical damage for employees who rent vehicles while on authorized University business.
-The coverage extends for car rentals in the U.S., Canada, Puerto Rico and U.S. territories.
+The coverage extends for car rentals in the U.S., Canada, Puerto Rico, and U.S. territories.
 Therefore, please waive all of the rental agency’s insurance coverage.
-Travelers must, however, purchase comprehensive and collision when travelling outside the U.S. and Canada.

 All staff, faculty, and students are protected by the University’s automobile liability insurance for injury claims brought against them arising out of their use of a University-owned automobile, provided the University has given permission for such use and the use is within the scope of such permission.